technologiestiftung/gpt-index-poc/README.md

 5. Create new Notion [integration][notion-integrations]
 6. Get a Notion API key and set it as an environment variable `NOTION_INTEGRATION_TOKEN` in `.envrc`
 7. In the upper right corner of a Notion page click the three dots and add a connection to your integration.
 Every sub page will also be available to the integration.
-8. Get the Notion page ID and set add it to the script `notion/generate-index.py` into the `page_ids` list
+8. Get the Notion page ID and add it to the script `notion/generate-index.py` into the `page_ids` list
 9. Make sure to always ignore the generated indices in your git repository e.g. `echo "notion/<YOUR INDEX NAME>.json" >> .gitignore`

 ## Usage